 Our 5 Day Freedom Walk -Rest Day Option allows the independent walker to enjoy walking the whole track, and to have a rest day at Portage Resort Hotel on the fourth day.
 During your rest day you may like to take a guided sea kayak trip in the Kenepuru Sounds to explore the bays and even get a taste of our local Green Lipped Mussels.
 Alternatively you could even take a wine tour in the Marlborough wineries, before walking to Anakiwa on the last day.

 Highlights of the track include stunning coastal views and continually changing landscapes as you walk from shoreline to ridgeline and around bays, coves and inlets.
-At the end of a long day you can relax and unwind in the comfort of hotel-style rooms with en-suite (at Furneaux Lodge, Punga Cove Resort and Portage Resort Hotel).
+At the end of a long day you can relax and unwind in the comfort of hotel-style rooms with en-suite (at Furneaux Lodge, Punga Cove Resort and The Portage Resort ).
 You have the choice of dining in the restaurant or the bar.
 One of the other wonderful features of this trip is that you don’t have to carry your pack.
 We can provide you with a light daypack and your luggage will be transported by water transport each day.